tensorlakeai/indexify/docs/docs/getting_started.md

 ### Understanding Indexify Components

-Before we dive in, let's briefly explain the key components of Indexify:
+These components which you will touch while working through the example:

 1. **Indexify Server**: The central coordinator and data ingestion API.
 2. **Extractors**: Specialized workers designed to perform specific data processing tasks (e.g., embedding data, generating summaries, or extracting features from unstructured data).
 3. **Extraction Graph**: A declarative YAML file that chains together extractors into a complex pipeline.

-Also before we look into creating pipelines for ingestion and query, it is best to lay out the directory structure of our project.
+The directory structure of our project, will look like this

 ```plaintext title="Directory Structure"
 indexify-tutorial/